vectors_in_intervals.linear_inequality_systems

 Return a boolean and a certificate for solvability.

-Certify existence of a solution if one exists.
+Certify nonexistence of a solution if no solution exists.

 Note